SINDyG: Sparse Identification of Nonlinear Dynamical Systems from Graph-Structured Data, with Applications to Stuart-Landau Oscillator Networks: Introduction

 However, these methods were held back by high computational demands and scalability issues, highlighting the need for ongoing improvements~\cite{I7}~\cite{I8}.
 In this domain, techniques focusing on sparse identification~\cite{paper1}, which aim to simplify the dynamics to a basic set of functions, have shown promise.
 For example, Sparse Identification of Nonlinear Dynamics (SINDy) ~\cite{paper1} uses sparse regression to incorporate known physical laws and partial knowledge of the system, improving the accuracy of models derived from noisy and incomplete data~\cite{I44}~\cite{SR3}.

-Despite the encouraging results by models like SINDy, they are not designed for complex networked systems with many interacting components such as biological neural networks in the brain~\cite{brain}, power grids~\cite{powergrid}, social networks~\cite{I97}, and traffic systems~\cite{traffic}.
-In these systems, the state of each node is influenced not only by its own dynamics but also by the interactions with its connected neighbors~\cite{strogatz2001exploring}.
-This is because complex system behavior arises from the dynamic interactions between the nodes, not just from the nodes themselves~\cite{paper3}.
+While SINDy as a general framework could be applied to a wide range of systems including networks ~\cite{nijholt2022emergent, topal2023reconstructing, delabays2024hypergraph}, it typically does not incorporate prior knowledge of the network structure during model identification.
+Instead, it treats all candidate terms equally, regardless of whether they reflect actual node-to-node connections or not.
+As a result, when applied to systems with many interacting components such as biological neural networks in the brain~\cite{brain}, power grids~\cite{powergrid}, social networks~\cite{I97}, and traffic systems~\cite{traffic}, SINDy may lead to the selection of spurious terms that do not represent known connectivity patterns.
+This could potentially yield to biased and less arcuate models that do not reflect the true dynamics of the system.

 In this paper, we propose an extension of the SINDy method, termed SINDyG (Sparse Identification of Nonlinear Dynamics for Graph-structured data), which explicitly accounts for the network structure during sparse regression.
 By incorporating the connections between nodes, our approach uncovers not only the individual dynamics of each node but also the mechanisms by which they interact, leading to more accurate and interpretable models.
-This is particularly important as the dynamics of a state can propagate through connections, influencing the behavior of the entire system~\cite{battiston2020networks}.
+SINDyG introduces a graph-informed regularization strategy that uses prior knowledge of the network’s adjacency structure to guide model discovery.
+This enables more accurate and parsimonious identification of governing equations, particularly in systems where node-to-node interactions are sparse and structured.
+We tested our method using several case studies of neuronal dynamics built around the extended Stuart–Landau oscillator networks, where the goal is to identify nonlinear interactions between populations of neurons.
+Our results indicate improvements to model accuracy and simplicity when compared to the original SINDy method.
+The proposed graph-informed regularization approach is a modular framework that can be easily adapted and integrated with other symbolic regression solvers, promoting broader applicability and enhanced performance.

-The work is organized as follows: In Sec.
-II, we discuss the Sparse Identification of Nonlinear Dynamics (SINDy)~\cite{paper1} and all the necessary information about graph-structured data.
+The rest of the work is organized as follows: In Sec.
+II, we discuss the necessary background information such as Sparse Identification of Nonlinear Dynamics (SINDy)~\cite{paper1} and graph-structured data.
 In Sec.
 III, we explain our proposed method for data-driven modeling of complex and interconnected dynamical systems.
 Next, Section IV presents the results of our method using several case studies based on neuronal dynamics.
 Finally, we conclude the paper in Section V.